kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

 - Unsafe convert in the PATCH handler.
 - Unsafe encode does a hack where is GVK stamps and then removes the stamp in a defer and will need careful review.

-Also:

-1. Get rid of any internal-only methods
-2. Disable deepcopy gen on the internal type
+To support aliasing, we must also:

+1. **Remove all methods on internal types**: Go does not allow defining new methods on type aliases when the underlying type is in another package.
+2. **Disable `deepcopy` generation on internal types**: Because `deepcopy` functions are generated as methods on the types, they cannot be defined on the type aliases.
+   Instead, code referencing the internal types will transparently use the `deepcopy` methods generated on the versioned types they alias.

-#### Step 2
+#### Step 2: Retire `__internal` registration

 Phase 2 retires the `__internal` registration for the resource and make the storage version the hub.